 - Rotel tomatoes with green chilis

-- Dark kidney beans
+- Dark kidney beans or pinto beans

 - Vegan chili seasoning mix